uio-bmi/ligo/docs_source/quickstart/receptor_level_simulation.rst

 Next steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- For a quickstart guide on repertoire-level simulation see :ref:`How to use LIgO for repertoire-level simulation`.

-You can find more information about yaml parameters in :ref:`YAML specification`.
-Other tutorials for how to use LIgO can be found under :ref:`Tutorials`.
+- Other tutorials for how to use LIgO can be found under :ref:`Tutorials`.

+- You can find more information about yaml parameters in :ref:`YAML specification`.